-Logic analyzers with deep acquisition memory take a noticeable amount of time to complete a run; however, messages like "Waiting in level 1" may indicate you need to stop the measurement and refine the trigger the logic analyzer looks for the trigger condition.
+Logic analyzers with deep acquisition memory take a noticeable amount of time to complete a run; however, messages like "Waiting in level 1" may indicate you need to stop the measurement and refine the trigger condition.

 When the trigger condition is found, logic analyzer acquisition memory is filled, the captured data is processed to the display tools, and the Run Single button becomes available again.